wiredhut/wiredflow/README.md

 The library is not a low-code solution, but it's great for developing custom pipelines when you can't avoid writing custom business logic.
 The library consists of the following key blocks (by combining these blocks it is possible to implement processing pipelines of flexible structure):
-* **Configuration** - Optional block before HTTP and MQTT (or another) connectors to configure connector parameters.
+* **Configuration** - Optional block before other stages to configure next stage parameters.
 Allows implementing custom configurations logic using Python function.
 Configuration block pass parameters to next stage.
 * **HTTP connector** - Retrieving data using `HTTP` requests, for example using the `GET` method.
 * **MQTT connector** - Retrieving data using `MQTT` protocol, the connector subscribes to the MQTT queue and receives data real-time.